maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="rndaexp"></a>
 ### `RND`([*aexp*])

 Returns a random positive number between 0 inclusive and 1 exclusive, so 0 to 0.999...
-Some dialects require some form of expression in the parentheses even if they do not use it, others do not and you can leave the parameter empty, and Dartmouth and its many clones do not even need the parens.
+Some dialects require some form of expression in the parentheses even if they do not use it, others do not require this and you can leave the parameter empty, and Dartmouth and its many clones do not even need the parens.
 RetroBASIC works with any of these styles.
 In many dialects, if a variable or expression is passed in the parentheses it is ignored and has no effect on the numbers returned, but there are numerous important exceptions.
 The variations are so (*ahem*) random, that Lien's *The BASIC Handbook* gives up and tells you to consult your manual.

 Most random number generators are based on a mathematical formula that takes the last random number as its input.
 This means that each call to the function is guaranteed to return a new value in a sequence.
 Systems vary widely on how this is actually implemented.
 In some, the initial number, or *seed* is always the same and thus the *sequence* of numbers generated will always be the same.
 These variations generally offer some method to change the initial value so that different sequences can be generated.
 Earlier dialects mostly use the `RANDOMIZE` statement for this, but later ones generally modified the `RND` itself for this task.